MohammadYasirKhanZada/M.Yasir-Khan/README.md

 Hi There!

 * I am currently working on..
 Alnafi :sparkles:
-* I'm currently learning.. python :snake:
+* I'm currently learning.. python 🐍️
 * I'm looking to collaborate on..
-AWS and AZURE :tecnology:
+AWS and AZURE
 * I'm looking for help with..
 DOCKER
 * Ask me about..
 ANTHING
 * Pronouns..
 HE/HIM